Inflorescence: General characteristics

 Inflorescences are described by many different characteristics including how the flowers are arranged on the peduncle, the blooming order of the flowers, and how different clusters of flowers are grouped within it.
 These terms are general representations as plants in nature can have a combination of types.
-These structural types are largely based on natural selection.
+Because flowers facilitate plant reproduction, inflorescence characteristics are largely a result of natural selection.